AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The new Campaign Standard - Microsoft Dynamics 365 integration is now available.
 [Read more](../../integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md)

+Information has been added on anonymous sources in the Active profiles report.
+[Read more](../..hep/audiences/using/active-profiles.md)

 ## Documentation updates - August 2020 {#doc-updates-august-2020}

 A new updated section on getting started with transactional messaging is available.
 [Read more](../../channels/using/getting-started-with-transactional-msg.md)